robfreud/robfreud/README.md

 Here is a list of things I enjoy:

-* Spending time with my wife Molly and 3 boys, Will, Ayden and Robert
+* Spending time with my wife Molly and 3 boys, Will, Ayden and Robert and my Austrailian Shepard, Teddy 🦮🐁.
-* Camping, hiking and exploring the outdoors
+* Camping, hiking and exploring the outdoors 🥾
-* All things automotive related, including working on, driving and ogling cars.
+* All things automotive related, including working on, driving and ogling cars  🚗 🚙 🏎

 ![Uhwarrie National Forest, Uhwarrie, NC, USA](https://user-images.githubusercontent.com/5589379/120681604-8b24ff80-c469-11eb-96ee-349b832823d4.jpg) Camping at the Uhwarrie National Forest in April, 2021
 <!--